Query Processing on Tensor Computation Runtimes: Query Processing on TCRs

 \subsection{Relational Operators as Tensor Programs}

 TCRs operate over data represented as tensors.
 Tensors are arrays of arbitrary dimensions containing elements of the same data type.
 0d-tensors are referred to as \emph{scalars}, 1d-tensors as \emph{vectors}, and 2d-tensors as \emph{matrices}.
 For a tensor of $n$ dimensions, its \emph{shape} is a $n$-tuple where each element $i \in \{0, 1, \dots, n\}$ specifies the size of the $i$-dimension.
 For example, a matrix with 10 rows and 5 columns is a 2d-tensor of shape (10, 5).
-In this paper, we only consider \emph{dense} tensors where each element of the tensor is explicitly stored in memory.
-TCRs often support \emph{sparse} tensors as well, where only non-zero elements are explicitly stored.
-From our experience support for sparse tensor operations is however still limited.
+This paper only considers dense tensors where each element is explicitly stored in memory. \eat{TCRs often support \emph{sparse} tensors as well, where only non-zero elements are explicitly stored.
+From our experience support for sparse tensor operations is however still limited. }

-ML practitioners implement programs (NNs) as a composition of operations over data represented as tensors.
-While relational operations are commonly expressed as queries in a standalone language (e.g., SQL), tensor operations are embedded in a host language (e.g., Python), which is used for implementing control flows, exception handling, etc. TCRs allow a limited form of declarativeness through graph execution.
-Next, we introduce three possible implementations of a filter operator using tensor operations.
+ML practitioners implement programs (NNs) as a composition of operations over tensors.
+While relational operations are commonly expressed as queries in a standalone language (e.g., SQL), tensor operations are embedded in a host language (e.g., Python), which is used to implement control flows and etc. Next, we introduce examples of implementing a filter using tensors.